Resources for Students

 It depends.
 Sometimes we send a message asking you simply to reply to the message to let us know you are okay.
 Sometimes we send a message inviting you to come and meet with us if you would find it helpful.
 And sometimes our message indicates that we need to meet with you; often in these situations we look at your class schedule and identify a time for you to come in.
 In all cases, our goal is to make contact with you and to make sure you have the resources and support that you need.

-- I received an email from the Behavioral Intervention Team; do I have to make an appointment?
+- I received an email from the Threat Assessment Team; do I have to make an appointment?

 Yes.
 A request to meet is sent when someone in the community has raised a safety concern about a student.
 The purpose of the meeting is to share these concerns with the student, work with the student to determine what resources and assistance would be most helpful, and establish a plan for moving forward and managing the situation.
 Because the concern involve a safety component, we require that the student meet with a representative of the team.